-The Barclays U.S. Aggregate Index is a broad-based, unmanaged index that covers the U.S. dollar-denominated, investment grade (Baa/BBB or higher), fixed-rate, taxable bond market of SEC-registered securities.
-The index includes bonds from the U.S. Treasury, U.S. government-related, corporate, mortgage-backed securities, asset-backed securities and commercial mortgage-backed securities sectors.
-Although most of the securities in the index are issued by the U.S. Treasury and other U.S. government and agency issuers, the index may include dollar-denominated bonds issued by foreign issuers in which the fund may invest to the extent the index contains such securities.
-Barclays is not affiliated with the fund, and it does not sell or endorse the fund, nor does it guarantee the performance of the fund or the index.
+The Index includes bonds from the U.S. Treasury, U.S. government-related, corporate, mortgage-backed securities, asset-backed securities and commercial mortgage-backed securities sectors.
+Most of the bonds in the index are issued by the U.S. Treasury and other U.S. government and agency issuers.
+Barclays Capital is not affiliated with this fund, and it does not sell or endorse the fund, nor does it guarantee the performance of the fund or the Index.

 Generally, all other factors being equal, bond prices are inversely related to interest-rate changes and rate increases can cause price declines.